vsariola/sointu/README.md

 - A cross-platform synth-tracker app for composing music, written in [go](https://golang.org/).
 The app is still heavily work in progress.
 The app exports the projects as .yml files.
 There are two versions of the app:
-  [cmd/sointu-track/](sointu-track), using a pure-Go VM bytecode interpreter, and [cmd/sointu-nativetrack/](sointu-nativetrack), using cgo to bridge calls to the Sointu compiled VM.
+  [cmd/sointu-track/](sointu-track), using a plain Go VM bytecode interpreter, and [cmd/sointu-nativetrack/](sointu-nativetrack), using cgo to bridge calls to the Sointu compiled VM.
 The former should be highly portable, the latter currently works only on x86/amd64 platforms.